 Under the map, the sellers closest to the address you entered will have their names in red.
 Click on a red name then return to the map.
 Now a banner has appeared pointing directly to the seller chosen.

 As just pointed out, when you click on a seller’s name, a banner appears on the map pointing to the seller.
 On the banner, you will see in red type the word Directions.
 Unfortunately, the Directions, when clicked, only show directions from the center of town/suburb or postcode.
 So, if you were approaching from, say, 50 km away the directions to find the desired seller could still be confusing.

 One recommended solution is this; use Google Maps to plot where you are currently to the address you wish to go:-

 Using this method, you can plot your travel path from any specific location to another specific location.

 We use ‘Google Maps’ but occasionally we find their pins are incorrectly placed.
 So if you come across any such location, please tell us so we can advise Google.
 To do that click here

-The 3,500+ entries in our database have been sourced and provided by volunteers.
+Volunteers have sourced the 3,500+ entries in our database.
 Updating that database is a huge job.
-To encourage more volunteers, each month we conduct a random draw for a sponsored prize valued currently at $89.95.
+To encourage more volunteers, each month we conduct a random draw for a sponsored prize valued currently at $89.00.
 Click here for more details.

 Disclaimer: This site is privately owned and independently operated by Gordon and Barbara Campbell.
-All prices quoted are checked, by telephone, with retailers at the time we receive them.
-Obviously prices do fluctuate, especially in the LPG industry.
-Therefore be guided by the date shown on each listing.
+Prices quoted are supplied mainly by volunteers.
+We ring every seller so we know the information is correct.
+Obviously prices fluctuate.
+Therefore, be guided by the date shown on each listing.
 Those not updated in recent times must be taken as a guide only.

 Remember, it is the prerogative of every retailer to charge for gas whatever price he/she chooses.
 It is YOUR prerogative, as a gas buyer, to pay or not to pay that price.
 If the price we show IS different, immediately report it here so we can update the entry.